jbaudanza/project-packets/photo-booth/photo-booth.md

 ## Running the application

+Follow the same proceedure in the "hello world" project to install your photo booth app into Chrome.

 Once you have created your Chrome app, open a new tab tab.
 There should be an icon called "Photo booth".

 ## Improvement ideas